Satishchilkaka/ang-core/README.md

 - Components, directives, pipes are declared once (and only once) in an NgModule.
 A component/direcive/pipe cannot be declared in multiple modules.
 - In component encapsulation, Components, directives, and pipes may be private to the NgModule (noone can see it except for components within the same module).
 Only exported components are visible to the client code using your module.
 - Other NgModules can be imported by your NgModule to re-use its exported Modules/components.
-- NgModules/component/directives can be exported by your module
+- NgModules/component/directives can be exported by your module.
+Only NgModules can be imported into your module.
 - An NgModule has 4 key properties:
     - declarations
     - providers